xttrust/Tech-Master-Quiz/README.md

   - Users look forward to diverse and high-quality quiz content, covering a range of topics within the field of technology.
 - Immediate Feedback:
   - Users anticipate immediate feedback on quiz questions, with clear explanations for correct and incorrect answers, enhancing the learning experience.
-- Progress Tracking:
-  - Users expect the platform to track and display their quiz scores and progress over time, allowing them to see improvements and set personal goals.
-- Social Interaction:
-  - Users want the option to share their quiz results on social media platforms, as well as the ability to challenge and compete with friends.
 - Intuitive User Interface:
   - Users anticipate a user-friendly and visually appealing interface that is easy to navigate, contributing to an enjoyable overall experience.
-- Community Engagement:

 [Back to Top](#table-of-contents)